 If you live in a cold climate, then you are probably aware of the costs that go into keeping your space comfortable.

 These heating expenses can be a significant concern for both home and business owners alike, especially in the coldest winter months.
-While many choose to offset their high heating bills by supplementing their space with cost-effective additional units, such as heating stoves, there still remains the question of what kind of heating is most cost-effective and the best fit for you and your home.
+While many choose to offset their high heating bills by supplementing their space with cost-effective additional units, such as heating stoves, there still remains the question of what kind of heating fuel is most economical and the best fit for you and your home.

 What is Pellet Fuel?